TritonDataCenter/sdc-cloudapi/docs/index.md

 ## ListMachineTags (GET /:login/machines/:id/tags)

-Returns the complete set of tags associated with this machine.
+Returns the complete set of tags associated with this instance.

 ### Inputs